Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Thinking Out Loud:

-A tiling consists of covering a region using tile pieces from some given set so that the region is completely covered without overlaps.
-How many ways can you arrange the 2 x 1 dominoes to cover the 2 x n checkerboard?
+A tiling covers a region using tile pieces from some given set to cover the region without overlaps.
+How many ways can you arrange the 2×1 dominoes to cover the 2×n checkerboard?

 Fibonacci Sequences